puck78/apples-to-ehow/README.md

 The zany world of eHow

 ##Welcome to the zany world of eHow!
-##Only the minds at this self-help guru megastore \ncould come up with topicslike this.
+##Only the minds at this self-help guru megastore could come up with topicslike this.

 #Game play
 - Click "Spin" below to accessa a random picture from eHow.